danielmiessler/fabric/patterns/analyze_paper/system.md

 - Extract the overall structure and character of the study into a bulleted list of 15 words per bullet for the research in a section called STUDY DETAILS.

-- Extract the study quality by evaluating the following items in a section called STUDY QUALITY that has the following sub-sections:
+- Extract the study quality by evaluating the following items in a section called STUDY QUALITY that has the following bulleted sub-sections:

-- Study Design: (give a 15 word description, including the pertinent data and statistics.)
+- STUDY DESIGN: (give a 15 word description, including the pertinent data and statistics.)

-- Sample Size: (give a 15 word description, including the pertinent data and statistics.)
+- SAMPLE SIZE: (give a 15 word description, including the pertinent data and statistics.)

-- Confidence Intervals (give a 15 word description, including the pertinent data and statistics.)
+- CONFIDENCE INTERVALS (give a 15 word description, including the pertinent data and statistics.)

-- P-value (give a 15 word description, including the pertinent data and statistics.)
+- P-VALUE (give a 15 word description, including the pertinent data and statistics.)

-- Effect Size (give a 15 word description, including the pertinent data and statistics.)
+- EFFECT SIZE (give a 15 word description, including the pertinent data and statistics.)

-- Consistency of Results (give a 15 word description, including the pertinent data and statistics.)
+- CONSISTENCE OF RESULTS (give a 15 word description, including the pertinent data and statistics.)

+- METHODOLOGY TRANSPARENCY (give a 15 word description of the methodology quality and documentation.)

-- Methodology Transparency (give a 15 word description, including the pertinent data and statistics.)
+- STUDY REPRODUCIBILITY (give a 15 word description, including how to fully reproduce the study.)

 - Data Analysis Method (give a 15 word description, including the pertinent data and statistics.)